10 common digital mistakes private surgeons make (and how to avoid them)

 Hiding testimonials deep in a hard-to-find subpage.

 Put short, real quotes on your homepage, service pages, and contact page.
+Add names or anonymised initials if needed.
+Better yet?
+Use video testimonials.

 Every month you delay fixing your online presence is a month of missed opportunities—and patients who went elsewhere.